Delta Sigma Theta Sorority, Inc.

-The year was 1955, Rosa Parks was arrested for refusing to move to the back of the bus in Montgomery, Alabama.
-The Rev. Martin L. King, Jr., put the rights of African Americans on the front page of every newspaper and Broward County, Florida was known as the Winter vegetable capitol of the nation.
+In 1955, Rosa Parks was arrested for refusing to move to the back of the bus in Montgomery, Alabama.
+The Rev. Martin L. King, Jr. put the rights of African Americans on the front page of every newspaper and Broward County, Florida was known as the winter vegetable capitol of the nation.